cescgie/WebApp-Grade02/README.md

 Single Web Application

+## Dependencies
+- npm ^4.0.0
+- node ^7.0.0
+- python ^2.6

-## Pre Installation
+## Installation
-- Install all dependecies of backend and frontend concurrently:<br>
+- Install all dependecies of backend and frontend concurrently.
+Only for the first time!<br>
     `npm run dev-pre-installation`

 ## Running
-- On development:<br>
+- Run backend and frontend concurrently on development.<br>
     `npm run dev`